dimitrismistriotis/dimitrismistriotis.github.io/_posts/2015-02-01-relationships.md

 as product companies, become consultancies by following this path.
 This brings us to the "laws" in the next section.

-### Mistrioti's laws on UK IT businesses

-1. Every UK based IT business has a tendency to do a little bit of consulting.
-2. Because of entropy and (1) all British IT businesses end up becoming consultancies.

 ## So why exactly is this bad?

-For two reasons:

-* Businesses and models are not shielded from disruption
-* It poisons the internal structure of the companies.

 ### Disruption